bujingyi/bayesian-optimization/README.md

 ### 4. Function Evaluation - Acquisition Function
 We assume that the objective function is drawn from a Gaussian process prior and each hyperparameter combination together with its corresponding loss makes up a sample data.
 This prior and these data induce a posterior over functions.
 The acquisition function determines what point should be evaluated next via a proxy optimization, where several different functions have been proposed:
 * **Probability of Improvement** is to maximize the probability of improving over the best current value.
-* **Expected Improvement** is to maximize the expected improvement (EI) over the current best.
+* **Expected Improvement** is to maximize the expected improvement over the current best.
-* **Upper Confidence Bound** considers the `exploitation vs. exploration tradeoff`.
+* **Upper Confidence Bound** considers the `Exploitation vs. Exploration tradeoff`.
 The idea is to exploiting upper confidence bounds to construct acquisition functions that minimize regret over the course of their optimization.

+We will not discuss the details of this acquisition functions and Explotiation vs. Exploration tradeoff.
+Please see references below.

 ### 5. Let's put everything together - Bayesian optimization procedure
 1. Choose some `prior` distribution over the space of possible objective functions